 AP® Psychology introduces the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Included is a consideration of the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 Students also learn about the ethics and methods psychologists use in their science and practice.
-This course is the fourth course of the Criminal Justice Pathway.
-At the completion of the pathway, students will be prepared for the NOCTI Criminal Justice Assessment.
+This course is the fourth course of the Criminal Justice CTE Program.